NFL Playoffs: 49ers Beat Cowboys, Advance to NFC Championship Game

-49ers are NFC title game-bound after holding off Cowboys originally appeared on NBC Sports Bayarea
+49ers are NFC title game-bound after holding off Cowboys originally appeared on NBC Sports Chicago

 The 49ers are headed to the NFC Championship Game for the second straight season and third time in four years after beating the Dallas Cowboys 19-12 in the NFC Divisional Playoff on Sunday night at Levi's Stadium.